 Not to scare you, but sometimes there are 50 + people waiting to complete an application for the same apartment.
 Agents usually have a leg up on the individual people applying, owners do prefer to work with professionals, and if you don’t speak German, it isn’t easy.

 Also included in this service is a tour of the different neighborhoods in Berlin.
 If you are moving with children, this service will help find the neighborhood you need.

-Guide to Getting a Freelance Visa Berlin Starter Kit
+Guide to Getting a German Self-Employment Visa in Berlin Starter Kit

 When I started this process, I had no actual guide to what the hell I was doing.
 Having seen examples of what I needed before starting this process would have been a game-changer.
 Here is an opportunity to see what I submitted with my German Freelance Visa Application.

 - A PDF copy of my 29-page Business Plan (in English) + German version of Profit and Loss Statement